 Behind enemy lines

-It was in the 77th minute of Sunday's East Anglian derby that I began to doubt my decision.
+by David Freezer It was in the 77th minute of Sunday's East Anglian derby that I began to doubt my decision.
 Two weeks earlier I'd been offered the chance to join my Suffolk born housemate for the Portman Road clash.

 Behind enemy lines by David Freezer